pipliz/ColonySurvival/gamedata/help/mod_callbacks.md

 CallbackType: `OnNPCCraftedRecipe`
 =======
 ## Description
-Signature: void (IJob job, Recipe recipe, List<ItemTypes.InventoryItemDrops> results) Triggered when an npc doing {job} crafts {recipe}, creating {results}
+Signature: void (IJob job, Recipe recipe, List<Recipes.RecipeResult> results) Triggered when an npc doing {job} crafts {recipe}, creating {results}
 The results are re-used, don't store it.
 Results can be edited.
-After the callback they'll be added to the npc/block's inventory If the results are not empty, the npc will show a npc indicator with a weighted random type from the results No registered uses
+After the callback they'll be added to the npc/block's inventory If the results are not empty, the npc will show a npc indicator with a weighted random type from the non-optional results No registered uses